Impostor Feelings in the Quiet: A Letter for the Successful Client Who Still Feels Like a Fraud

 That fraud alarm triggers panic.

 If the feeling comes with a tight chest, racing thoughts, and urgency, that is often a nervous-system signal.
+Research by Davidson and Siegel (2023) confirms that distinguishing adaptive self-evaluation from threat-based rumination depends on recognizing autonomic arousal patterns rather than the content of the thoughts themselves.

 When impostor feelings are a sign to get support

 If this fraud alarm comes with any of the following, it’s time for deeper support: If your mental health is taking a real hit—sleep, panic, hopelessness, or numbness—please get support instead of trying to muscle through alone.
+The underlying neural mechanisms involve coordinated activity across cortical and subcortical.

 You cannot sleep for weeks.

-You have frequent panic symptoms.
+You have frequent panic indicators.

 You are using alcohol, stimulants, or screens to numb yourself every night.